Transcendental argument

 Given that LAs are axioms of classical logic, and given that there are non-classical logics, LAs may not be universal.
 Would Slick therefore concede that his god may not be universal?
 If the law of identity resides as an idea within the mind of God and if it emanates from God, rather than God himself being subject to it, then by what rule of logic can we say God either exists or doesn’t?

 Given that atheists and believers alike accept that logic exists, Slick begins his argument on common ground.
-Unlike presuppositionalists, who demand a theistic starting point, Slick assumes a neutral starting point.
+Unlike most presuppositionalists, who demand a theistic starting point, Slick assumes a neutral starting point.
 Unfortunately, his argument is muddled and confused.
 His argument therefore runs off the rails the moment he tries to advance beyond this neutral starting point.

 [4] Matt Slick, “The Transcendental Argument for the Existence of God,” Christian Apologetics and Research Ministry, December 9, 2008, https://carm.org/defending-the-faith/the-transcendental-argument-for-the-existence-of-god/.